Top 10 Biggest Railway Station in India

 2. Sealdah Railway Station, Kolkata: The Second Largest Railway Station in India

-• Among India’s largest stations by area, key for suburban and long-distance travel.
+• Among India’s largest stations by area, it is key for suburban and long-distance travel.

 • Extremely high footfall, with over 12 lakh passengers using it daily.

-• A major gateway for travel to Northeast India and Bangladesh.
+• A primary gateway for travel to Northeast India and Bangladesh.

 • In operation since 1869, it has shaped Kolkata’s suburban rail network.